MrKozelberg/wavefunction_perceptron/README.md

-# wavefunction_perceptron
+# spectrum_laplace_operator
-Calculation of the Laplace operator for a multilayer perceptron for further application in problems of quantum mechanics.
+Previously, we have learned how to calculate the Laplace operator for a multilayer perceptron.
+Here we have computed wave-functions and energies of ground states of an electron in an N-dimensional cube for different N (we have looked at N=1,2,3).
+This task can be understood as the eigenvalues/eigenfunctions problem for the N-dimensional Laplace operator with relevant boundary conditions.